0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 **Steps to make the Service Role**

-1. Go to AWS IAM Roles
+1. Go to the `Roles` section in the AWS IAM apge
-1. Click Create new role
+1. Click `Create role`
-1. From the AWS Service Role select AWS CodeDeploy
+1. From `AWS Service` select AWS CodeDeploy
-1. Check AWSCodeDeployRole
-1. Click Next Step
+1. Go to the Next step
-1. Name the service however you want, but make sure the name contains the word Service, better identification
+1. Name the service.
+I choose to use `PermissionsForCodeDeployToEC2`
 1. Click Create role

 ### The Instance Role